 From Wise Food Storage

-Wise mostly sells their products as part of bulk sets.
-However, you can buy these two meal options individually.
+Wise primarily sells its products as part of bulk sets.
+However, you can buy some meal options individually.

 Backpacker’s Pantry

 This brand is very popular with backpackers.
-They have a lot of gluten free freeze-dried meal pouches.
-Plus, many of their meals are also dairy free.
+They have a lot of gluten-free freeze-dried meal pouches.
+Plus, many of their meals are also dairy-free.
 If you like lots of flavor in your food, then this is the brand to go with.
-They are pricier than some other options but worth it in terms of quality of ingredients and taste.
+They are pricier than some other options but worth it in terms of the quality of ingredients and taste.

 What about GF with Other Dietary Restrictions?